 An activity promoter should clarify that an activity is to be carried out in phases on the application.
 Each phase will require a permit and possibly also a Provisional Advance Authorisation, which again should ideally use the original works / activity reference but failing that it must be cross referenced to the original notice or permit.
 Phased activities must relate to the same activity and be within the scope of the description provided in the initial application.
 These could be a single or multiple linked excavations, or a trench dug progressively along the street as part of a continuous operation.

-The Technical Specification for Electronic Transfer of Notices (EToN) allows for project references, activity references and phase types:
+Transfer by electronic means allows for project references, activity references and phase types:

 A phase of an activity is a period of continuous occupation of the street (whether or not work is taking place for the whole time) between the start and completion of the works